itskingori/sanaa/docs/index.md

 ## Installation

-Sanaa comes in a single binary.
+Sanaa is a single Go binary.
 All you need to do is download the binary [from the releases page][releases] to any location in your `$PATH` and you're good to go.

-Shasum-256 files are provided if you want to validate your download.
+If using Docker, there's the `kingori/sanaa` [image on Docker Hub][dockerhub].
+For examples and more information, checkout out [the docker image's repository][dockerrepo].

+## Dependencies

-Also note that `wkhtmltoimage` and `wkhtmltopdf` are expected to be available in your `$PATH` for sanaa to be able to autodetect them.
+Just make sure that `wkhtmltoimage` and `wkhtmltopdf`  are available in your `$PATH` for sanaa to be able to autodetect them.

 ## Development